About the Mental Health Internship Program

 Qualifications and Expectations

-Interns must have adequate training and experience to support clinical work in a demanding site working with a very diverse adult population.
-Familiarity with standard of care documentation is expected, as well as the curiosity and openness to further professional growth in these areas through training and support.
-CCSF accepts students in their second year Masters of Social Work program and interns who have graduated with their Masters or Doctorate in counseling or social work.
-Direct clinical service experience is preferred.
+Post Masters degree applicants. must have adequate training and experience to support clinical work in a demanding site working with a very diverse adult population.
+Familiarity with standard of care documentation is expected, as well as the curiosity and openness to further professional growth in these areas through training and support. *Direct clinical service experience is preferred.
 Personal maturity, psychological mindedness, respect for individual and cultural differences, and life experience of an intern are important as well.
 Given our brief therapy model, familiarity and/or interest in theoretical orientations including brief therapy is important.

-The program follows an academic calendar with school holidays observed.
+The program follows an academic calendar, with school holidays observed.
 Individual vacations should coincide with school vacations.
-There is some flexibility in scheduling within times the clinic is open depending on clinic and intern needs.
+There is some flexibility in scheduling within times the clinic is open, depending on clinic and intern needs.
 The following time commitments, however, are required:

-16-24 hours per week
+• 16–24 hours per week

 Application and Deadline Information

 We begin accepting applications in January, and encourage early submission.
-The first screening of applications will begin on February 2024.
+The first screening of applications will begin on February 8th, 2026.

 An application must include: